anchore/syft/README.md

    metadata:
       # select which files should be captured by the file-metadata cataloger and included in the SBOM.
       # Options include:
-      #  - "all-files": capture all files from the search space
+      #  - "all": capture all files from the search space
-      #  - "owned-files": capture only files owned by packages
-      #  - "unowned-files": capture only files not owned by packages
+      #  - "owned-by-package": capture only files owned by packages
-      #  - "no-files", "": do not capture any files
+      #  - "none", "": do not capture any files
       # SYFT_FILE_METADATA_SELECTION env var
-      selection: "owned-files"
+      selection: "owned-by-package"

       # the file digest algorithms to use when cataloging files (options: "md5", "sha1", "sha224", "sha256", "sha384", "sha512")
       # SYFT_FILE_METADATA_DIGESTS env var
-      digests: ["sha256"]
+      digests:
+      - "sha256"
+      - "sha1"

    # capture the contents of select files in the SBOM
    content: